Student Frequently Asked Questions

 Please be patient.
 We will call you when a class is ready.

-The computer lab at Literacy Advance Wilcrest (West Houston) is open to ALL registered students, even if they have not started class.
+The computer lab at Literacy Advance Wilcrest (West Houston) is open to all students who have done Student Registration, even if you have not started class.
 There are some great programs on the computers, which can help you with listening, speaking, pronunciation, reading and more.
 If you don't know much about computers yet, we can help you.
-Please call to see when you can visit the computer lab at 713-266-8777.

 All registered students can sign up for Special Classes.
 These classes change regularly, so check often!

 If you are a registered ESL student and waiting for a class, you can come to While You're Waiting.
 These classes help you practice listening and speaking English.
 You don't need to call ahead or attend every class — just come when you can!
-Once you have been placed in a regular class, however, you cannot attend While You're Waiting any longer, as it is ONLY for students on the waiting list.
-We will give you the current schedule at student orientation or you can call us to find the latest times at 713-266-8777.
+When you are in a regular class, however, you cannot attend While You're Waiting any more, as it is only for students on the waitlist.
+We will give you the current schedule at student orientation.

 There are also ways you can practice English at home.
 Click here for some ideas and resources.

-However, we have some Special Classes that you can attend in addition to your regular class.
+We sometimes have Special Classes that you can come to at the same time as your regular class.
 Click here for information about Special Classes.

 Can I bring my friend, or someone from my family, to my class?

-Unfortunately, we do not offer childcare.
-Please do NOT bring your children to class, as only individuals 18 and over can be at our location.
-If you bring your children, we will ask you to wait outside of the office with them.
+Please do not bring your children to class.
+Only people 18 and older can be at our office.
+If you bring your children, we will ask you to wait outside the office with them.

-We receive funds from private companies, grants and individuals.
+We get money from private companies, grants and individuals.

-We do NOT receive state or federal funding.
+We do not get state or federal funding.